 These policies are designed to do the most good for the resources expended.
 When the cost of following the policies outweighs their benefits, a variance/waiver may be obtained through Procurement and Contracting Services.

-The Director of Procurement and Contracting Services or designees has the authority to waive any requirements of this policy.
+The Chief Procurement Officer, or designee, has the authority to waive any requirements of this policy.